The Skin of our Teeth (1942)

 The First Great Question: Where Are We?

-Did Wilder moved effortlessly through time and space in writing “Skin” because he believed all of Creation was interdependent, interconnected and interrelated.
-Or in other words did he have a worldview of Oneness.
-If he had been consciously aware of his beliefs, attitudes and values in the prevailing paradigm B context he might have realized that he had made an uncommon paradigm shift.
+Did Wilder move effortlessly through time and space in writing Skin because he believed all of Creation was interdependent, interconnected and interrelated?
+Or in other words did he have a worldview of Oneness?
+If he had been consciously aware of his beliefs, attitudes and values in the prevailing Paradigm-B context he might have realized that he had made an uncommon paradigm shift.
 We have no evidence except for this play that he had this awareness.

 The Second Great Question: Who Are We?

 Even though the Antrobus family lives within the context of Oneness, a perfect Creation, they are unable to internalize this reality.
 They succumb to the illusion that they live in a “dog-eat-dog world and behave accordingly.
-It is clear that most of our species today have also derived our fear-driven identity from paradigm B and all too often find ourselves projecting our shadows on a non-existent other thus creating continuous violence in our Global Village.
+It is clear that most of our species today derive their fear-driven identity from Paradigm-B and all too often find themselves projecting their shadows on a non-existent Other thus creating continuous violence in our Global Village.

 The Third Great Question: Why Are We Here?

 As impressive as his True-self insights are, Wilder still fails to escape some of the major delusions of the old paradigm, namely that of “American exceptionalism.”
 “Wilder reinforces Americans’ belief in the exceptional nature of their country and its citizens.
 Mr. Antrobus’s virtues of inventiveness, resilience, and diligence are those of the ideal American entrepreneur, and the family’s continued ability to start from nothing and achieve greatness is the essence of the American dream.
 The play suggests the best human characteristics are also the best American qualities.”[vii]
 Many years after Wilder wrote his play, we are beginning to realize that Americans are exceptionally afraid and exceptionally arrogant.